-Fill the water tank by opening the exterior access door and remove screw cap.
+Fill the water tank by opening the exterior access door and remove screw cap; see City Water Hookup on page 6-5.
 A potable water hose can now be inserted.
 It's a good idea to let the water run through the hose for a short time to flush it out.
 Experienced RVers usually fill their tanks with "home" water to avoid strange water that may be distasteful to them.
 The amount of water in the tank may be checked on the Monitor Panel, or you may fill the tank until water overflows out of the fill.